 The 2023 CA Dashboard reveals mixed results for chronic absenteeism rates within the Cambrian School District.
 Bagby School's overall rate decreased to 9.7%, a significant decline of 4.4% from 2022.
 However, the rate for Socioeconomically Disadvantaged (SED) students increased slightly to 27.1%, up 0.4%.
 Fammatre Charter School saw a slight improvement in overall absenteeism, dropping to 12.3%, a 1.5% decline from the previous year, while the rate for Students with Disabilities (SWD) remained unchanged at 22.7%.
 Farnham Charter School maintained an overall rate of 14.3%, but the rate for English Learners (ELs) increased significantly to 21.2%, up by 6%.
 Sartorette Charter School experienced a slight decline in overall absenteeism to 13.1%, down by 0.6%, but the rate for SED students remained high at 30%.
 Steindorf K-8 School's overall rate rose to 4.7%, an increase of 2.2%.
-Price Charter Middle School achieved a minor decline in overall absenteeism rates for SWD increased to 28.2%, up by 1%.
+Price Charter Middle School achieved a minor decline in overall absenteeism to 11.2%, down by 0.8%, but the rate for SWD increased to 28.2%, up by 1%.
+It is noted that the Dashboard also identified Cambrian School District (Representing only Bagby School & Steindorf K-8) chronic absenteeism in red/lowest performance for Chronic Abs. of SED students.

 While some schools in the district achieved declines or maintained their overall absenteeism rates, five out of six schools continue to see high chronic absenteeism rates among SED, SWD, and EL students.
 This persistent issue underscores the need for targeted interventions and support tailored to the specific needs of these vulnerable student groups.